mukeshmk/our-note/README.md

 If you want to try it out, here's what you would need to do.

+(NOTE: Make sure you retain the default password for root !!)

 1. Download "wampserver" from http://www.wampserver.com/en/

 2. Install it and start the server.